TaqyNafis/CW2024-AnantaTaqyNafis/readme.md.txt

 instead of removing image from root node and adding image to root node each time the pause menu  is called it instead only add image when first called and hide and show image when it is needed

 PROBLEM:
-when goin to level 2 it gave error of "class.java.lang.reflect.InvocationTargetException"
+when going to level 2 it gave error of "class.java.lang.reflect.InvocationTargetException"
 SOLUTION:
 change the shield pathing to its proper path and change "shield.jpg" to "shield.png"